abidkakkur11/bug-animation/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+Bug Animation adds animated flies that buzz across your WordPress site for a playful visual effect.

 == Description ==
 🐝 Add a quirky visual effect to your WordPress site!
 Bug Animation displays animated flies buzzing across the screen.
 Great for prank pages, seasonal fun, or just adding a bit of unexpected motion.